lucidrains/audiolm-pytorch/README.md

 - [ ] add option to use flash attention
 - [ ] simplify training even more within AudioLM class
 - [ ] cli tool, something like `audiolm generate <wav.file | text>` and save generated wav file to local directory
-- [ ] refactor so semantic transformer has a wrapper to that handles unique consecutives as well as wav to hubert or vq-wav2vec
 - [ ] validation function within audiolm that ensures all the pieces are compatible
+- [ ] meditate on eos and refactor the entire mess so input never has eos, but eos manually added to labels for prompt sequence

 ## Citations